chandnisoni/beerPong/README.md

 ##Future Prospects
 Integrating the LED light beneath the cup to make it more fun.

+##Technologies Used
-##Technologies Used: node.js, express, socket.io, johnny-five.
+node.js, express, socket.io, johnny-five.